Bastar district

-Bastar is a district in the state of Chhattisgarh in Central India.
+Bastar district is a district in the state of Chhattisgarh in Central India.
 Jagdalpur is the district headquarters.
 Bastar is bounded on the northwest by Narayanpur District, on the north by Kondagaon district, on the east by Nabarangpur and Koraput Districts of Odisha State, on the south and southwest by Dantewada and Sukma.
 The district possesses a unique blend of tribal and Odia culture.

 Bastar and Dantewada districts were formerly part of the princely state of Bastar.
 Bastar was founded in the early 14th century, by Annama Deva, the brother of Kakatiya King Pratapa Rudra Deva of Warangal in Telangana.
 After India achieved independence in 1947, the princely states of Bastar and Kanker acceded to the Government of India, and were merged to form Bastar district of Madhya Pradesh.
 The district, which had an area of 39,114 km2, was one of the largest in India when formed.

 In 1999, the district was divided into the present-day districts of Bastar, Dantewada, and Kanker.
 In 2000, Bastar was one of the 16 Madhya Pradesh districts that formed a part of the new state of Chhattisgarh.
 In 2012, it was divided again to form Kondgaon district.
 These four districts are part of Bastar Division.

 Bastar is known for its traditional Dussehra festival.
 The Chitrakoot and Teerathgarh waterfalls are situated close to Jagdalpur.

 The district is a part of the Red Corridor.
 Gondi and Halbi are the two main languages, while Chhattisgarhi and Hindi are also spoken.
 It has been a tourist attraction for decades for its rich diversity of flora and fauna.